 There’s a wealth of gardens to visit for planting inspiration.
-We suggest 10 of the lesser-known gems in the UK.
+Here are ten of the best lesser-known gardens to visit in the UK.

 Building on its heritage as the garden of innovative plantsman William Robinson (1838-1935), Gravetye Manor is now firmly back on track as a garden of exemplary plantsmanship.
 Head gardener Tom Coward has revitalised the borders, wildflower meadow and productive kitchen garden of this 25-acre hotel garden.

 Vowels Lane, West Hoathly, Sussex RH19 4LJ.
 Tel 01342 810567. gravetyemanor.co.uk.
 See website for access and open days.

 This historic 2.5-acre walled garden – with a burn running through the middle, spanned by three bridges – is planted with a naturalistic display of rare and interesting perennials.
 The garden also has a great array of snowdrops early in the season.
 An enchanting garden for plant enthusiasts, Cambo also hosts an Art of Naturalistic Planting design course.

 Cambo House, Kingsbarns, St Andrews, Fife KY16 8QD.
 Tel 01333 450054. camboestate.com.
 Open 10am-5pm, daily.